zio/zio/docs/overview/creating_effects.md

 ### Synchronous Side-Effects

-A synchronous side-effect can be converted into a ZIO effect using `ZIO.effect`:
+A synchronous side-effect can be converted into a ZIO effect using `ZIO.attempt`:

 ```scala mdoc:silent
 import scala.io.StdIn